Build Partner Reference

 ARCHITECTURE FUNDAMENTALS

 These elements are committed and stable.
-Strip family, voltage, and channel model are not yet locked — see Open Decision Gates below.
+Strip family, voltage, channel model, and fixture geometry were bench-locked in June 2026 — see Bench Validation below.

 40,330